Wearne's Air Service: Post-war aviation resurgence

 After the challenging wartime experience and subsequent termination of Wearne's Air Service, a new chapter began in the Southeast Asian aviation landscape.
 The absence created by the discontinuation of Wearne's Air Service provided an opportunity for renewal.

 The achievements of Wearne's Air Service in the 1930s garnered notable attention, prompting a collaborative effort between the Imperial Airways (later known as the British Overseas Airways Corporation or BOAC), Straits Steamship Company, and Ocean Steamship Company of Liverpool.
-This alliance culminated in the establishment of Malayan Airways (MAL) on October 12, 1937.
+This alliance culminated in the establishment of Malayan Airways (MAL) on 12 October 1937.
 Nonetheless, MAL experienced a period of inactivity as its leadership recognised the inherent difficulties in competing with Wearne's Air Service's already established dominance, additionally heightened by the relatively small market size.
 Moreover, amid the impending European conflict, the prospect of war reaching Malaya loomed large.
 In response, a strategic decision was made to conserve resources, deferring market entry until more favorable circumstances arose.

-Capitalising on this opportunity, Malayan Airways commenced operations on 1 May 1947, representing a significant moment in the region's aviation history.
-Starting operations post-World War II, Malayan Airways played a key role in shaping the aviation landscape, laying the groundwork for the emergence of two carriers – Malaysia Airlines and Singapore Airlines.